You are ending student homelessness in the

 The reasons for student homelessness (living in insecure housing) are many and varied but they usually revolve around families that don’t have the resources to bounce back from the ups and downs of life.
 Once families fall into the abyss of homelessness the challenges of lost jobs, past due bills, and evictions make it difficult to recover.

-Our Center Education Foundation Board of Directors, mostly Center alumni, have committed to help end homelessness for Center students by supporting a community based program called Impact Center Schools.
+Just over a year ago, the Center Education Foundation Board of Directors, mostly Center alumni, committed to help end homelessness for Center students by supporting a community based program called Impact Center Schools.
 This program works individually with our families who don't have stable housing to help them overcome barriers to successfully finding and staying in permanent housing to end their merry-go-round of instability.
+Since that time, seven families have made the transition from homelessness to stable housing!
+Congrats to these families and the Impact Center Schools staff who are supporting them.

 Thank you for your support!